teacher, book, writer, practitioner, sage, guru or peanut vendor, by whatever

 science, religion, and spiritual awakening.
 William Samuel was known as the "teacher's

-teacher" perhaps because so many teachers come to study with him.
+teacher" perhaps because so many teachers came to study with him.
 There was an

 inordinate number of philosophers, theologians, and members of the academe.
 In